pfmarteau/PhaseShapeSeparation-PSS-/README.md

 # Separation of Shape and Temporal Patterns in Tme Series

-This repository contains Wrapper Python for the C++ [code](https://github.com/pfmarteau/eKATS) for averaging time series using elastic kernels defined and used in [1] with some extensions dedicated to the separation of shape and temporal pattern in time series as described in [2].
+This repository contains Wrapper Python for the C++ code for averaging time series using elastic kernels defined and used in [1] with some extensions dedicated to the separation of shape and temporal pattern in time series as described in [2].
+This repository is self contained and extends [eKATS](https://github.com/pfmarteau/eKATS) repository.

 ## Installation (tested on UBUNTU 16.04, 18.04)